reyemtm/getbounds/source/_posts/2025-01-15-palisades-fire-before-and-after.md

 Additionally, with the SAR image, you can see that the projection is slightly off, potentially due to the [slant effect](https://natural-resources.canada.ca/maps-tools-and-publications/satellite-imagery-elevation-data-and-air-photos/tutorial-fundamentals-remote-sensing/microwave-remote-sensing/radar-image-distortions/9325) of the SAR method.
 This is my first time working with SAR data, so it's not clear if the shift can be corrected with information from the metadata or if this is a limitation of the data itself.
 More information on Umbra deliverables can be found in the [Canopy Documentation](https://docs.canopy.umbra.space/docs/introduction).

-Finall, while you can task these commercial satellites multiple times per day, and in the case of Umbra they can even give usable results even through cloud-cover, to cover an area as large as the Palisades Fire the cost could would be significant - in the thousands to hundreds of thousands of dollars depending on the area and resolution.
+Finall, while you can task these commercial satellites multiple times per day, and in the case of Umbra they can give usable results even through cloud-cover, to cover an area as large as the Palisades Fire the cost could would be significant - in the thousands to hundreds of thousands of dollars depending on the area and resolution.

 ## How I Built It